 |Elliott Sound Products||AN-010|

 You can also build a pair - not because it's inherently useful for anything, but to experiment and learn.
 There's nothing especially critical about the principle, but it does become a lot harder (and there is inevitable degradation) when transformers are included.
-While these are not used in your home telephone, the vast majority of exchanges (aka central offices) use transformers to ensure complete isolation from the outside world and all the dangers it represents.
+While these are not used in your home telephone, most exchanges (aka central offices) use transformers to ensure complete isolation from the outside world and all the dangers it represents.

 The idea of 600 ohm balanced lines also came directly from the phone system - these are the mainstay of all interconnects used in recording and PA systems.
 For many years, radio stations have relied on phone lines for their live broadcasts, and even for connection between the studio and transmitter, as well as callers going to-air as described above.

-If any 2-wire full duplex (meaning that traffic can pass in both directions simultaneously) analogue line requires amplification, this can only be done after separating the send and transmit pairs.
+If any 2-wire full duplex (meaning that traffic can pass in both directions simultaneously) analogue line requires amplification, this can only be done after separating the send and receive signals into separate pairs.
 This is shown in Figure 1.
 If a single amplifier were used, one direction would be blocked.
 With two amplifiers but no hybrid, the amplifiers would simply oscillate, wiping out all communications.

 Figure 1 - Amplifying A Bidirectional (Duplex) Pair Signal

 The scheme shown above is very common.
 Care is needed to ensure that the amplifier gain is not too high, otherwise the system will still oscillate.
 Gain must be at least 6dB lower than the worst-case transhybrid loss (see below for an explanation of this).
 Most digital signals are transmitted as 4-wire (separate send and receive pairs).
-Amplification is not necessary, but the digital signal is "reconstituted" to produce clean transitions between the two digital levels.
+Amplification may not be necessary for short lines, and the digital signal is 'reconstituted' to produce clean transitions between the two digital levels.
 These may be a voltage signal, or light if a fibre-optic cable is used.

 4-wire systems are simplex - data travels in one direction only, and each direction (in or out) has its own separate circuit.
 While the 4-wire circuit is much better, having zero interaction regardless of termination impedances or other issues, it uses twice as much cable.
 This was not an option when telephones first became available, so the 2-wire system was used to minimise cable usage but still provide an acceptable service.
 Many early telegraph and telephone systems used a single wire, with the return path provided by the earth (as in the planet).